 Management starts with planning.
 Good management starts with good planning.
 Without a clear plan, you will never succeed.
 Many times we begin without a plan, without a goal.
 Start with the goal in mind, than figure out the best way to accomplish that goal.
 As you plan, think through obstacles that might come up, problems you may encounter.
 Evaluate the resources you have on hand and what you’ll need to accomplish the task.
 Planning is critical and as a manager, this is your job.
 This is also something great to do with the people who will be helping you accomplish this goal.
 Bring them in, listen to them, help them take ownership.

 Basic Management Skill #2) Organize

 Now that you have a plan, you have to make it happen.
-Organize your team, the finance, the tools, the resources.
+Organize your team, look for a good finance agency like the one at https://dealstruck.com, the tools, the resources.
 Do your due diligence by being prepared, being trained, being ready.
 You already have the plan in place, now lay it out.
 Think about the timeframe, create a work-flowchart, motivate your team, define the roles of everyone that will be involved, cast the vision and be ready!

 Basic Management Skill #3) Direct

 Now, GO!
 Tell people what they need to be doing.
 Think about your role as being the conductor of an orchestra.
 Your job is to help people to know what they need to do and when.
 You are connecting the dots, keeping things moving, motivating your team (again and always), and keeping the goal in mind, you’re watching the clock and making sure things are on target.
 You’re the director!